bkrug/envelope-demo/README.md

 ## The Samples

 All three sample songs where taken from the MuseScore website.
-In order to produce _Für Elise_ and _Old Foks At Home_ in the cartridge program, the MuseScore application was used to take certain notes outside the SN76489 range and upscale them by a perfect 5th.
+In order to produce _Für Elise_ and _Old Foks At Home_ in the cartridge program, the MuseScore application was used to take certain notes, outside the SN76489 range, and upscale them by either a perfect 5th or an octave.
 The music was then exported from MuseScore as a MusicXml file.

 In order to produce _Lasciate i monti_ in the cartridge program, the MuseScore file was exported unchanged to MusicXml, but then some of the Parts were deleted from an XML editor.
 Only the recorder, violin 1, and cello parts were retained.